If you are facing problems to access a CloudBees Core Operations Center running on modern platforms, we recommend to review

 kubectl to further troubleshoot the Kubernetes cluster.
 Validate the status of Operations Center (

 cjoc-0) pod.
-Most likely, the outage is more general and goes beyond a single master.
+Most likely, the outage is more general and goes beyond a single controller.

 2.]
-Can you access the questioned master from a browser; have you tried the incognito mode?
+Can you access the questioned controller from a browser; have you tried the incognito mode?

-The master is not accessible from any browser.
+The controller is not accessible from any browser.

 3.]
-Is there any other CloudBees managed master that you can access from a browser?
+Is there any other CloudBees managed controller that you can access from a browser?

 Yes.
-Try to access the questioned master pod with
+Try to access the questioned controller pod with

 kubectl.
 It is possible that the